junxit/us-congress-bills-114/bill.md

 - **(2)** by adding at the end the following:
   > ## § 7.
 Improving the use of data by government agencies for curbing improper payments
   >
-  > - **(a)** *Prompt reporting of death information by the Department of State and the Department of Defense* Not later than 1 year after the date of the enactment of this section, the Secretary of State and the Secretary of Defense shall establish a procedure under which each Secretary shall, promptly and on a regular basis, submit information relating to the deaths of individuals to each agency for which the Director of the Office of Management and Budget determines receiving and using such information would be relevant and necessary.
+  > - **(a)** *Prompt reporting of death information by the department of state and the department of defense* Not later than 1 year after the date of enactment of this section, the Secretary of State and the Secretary of Defense shall establish a procedure under which each Secretary shall, promptly and on a regular basis, submit information relating to the deaths of individuals to each agency for which the Director of the Office of Management and Budget determines receiving and using such information would be relevant and necessary.
   > - **(b)** *Guidance to agencies regarding data access and use for improper payments purposes*
-  >   - **(1)** *In general* Not later than 6 months after the date of the enactment of this section, and in consultation with the Council of the Inspectors General on Integrity and Efficiency, the heads of other relevant Federal, State, and local agencies, and Indian tribes and tribal organizations, the Director of the Office of Management and Budget shall issue guidance regarding implementation of the Do Not Pay Initiative under section 5 to—
+  >   - **(1)** *In general* Not later than 12 months after the date of enactment of this section, the Director of the Office of Management and Budget, in consultation with the Council of the Inspectors General on Integrity and Efficiency, the heads of other relevant Federal, State, and local agencies, and Indian tribes and tribal organizations, as appropriate, shall issue guidance regarding implementation of the Do Not Pay Initiative under section 5 to—
   >     - **(A)** the Department of the Treasury; and
   >     - **(B)** each agency or component of an agency—
   >       - **(i)** that operates or maintains a database of information described in section 5(a)(2); or